If you’ve ever tried to write a book, you know how it goes:

-You might actually need to cut down on reading, at least temporarily, in order to give yourself time to write.
+In fact, many prolific writers cut down on their reading—at least temporarily—in order to give themselves enough time to write.

-Excuse #5: The first draft must be perfect.
+Excuse #5: Your first draft must be flawless.

 A draft is a work-in-progress, and the goal is simply to get it on paper.
 A draft will have mistakes and that’s okay—that’s what the editing process is for.

 Even experienced professional writers produce first drafts that end up covered in the red pen of an editor